PurnaChandraPanda/PeepAcross/README.md

 # Next
 - It is envisoned to cover most of the regular services that are heavily used.
 There is no restriction which all services makes the best sense over here.
-- It just needs contribution to make it even better.
+- It just needs contribution to make it even better via `PR`.
 - The next level development effort would e.g. be on AZURE REDIS CACHE, AZURE STORAGE, AZURE COSMOS, etc..

 # Download